hulsiejames/hulsiejames/README.md

 - 👋 Hi, I’m @hulsiejames
 - 👀 I’m interested in data analytics
-- 🌱 I’m currently learning python
+- 🌱 I’m currently learning Python, R, MySQL, Tableau
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on any projects!
+Currently I am working with [OpenStreetMaps](https://www.openstreetmap.org/) data
-- 📫 How to reach me @jaameshulse
+- 📫 How to reach me @jaameshulse | hulse.jjc@sky.com | @hulsiejames

 <!---
 hulsiejames/hulsiejames is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.